Nossa Senhora da Graça incident: Preparations and actions of the first night

-Through the Christian community in Japan, Pessoa was informed of the intrigues against him and promptly prepared for defence and departure.
-He prepared a large quantity of hand grenades and ammunition aboard the ship, but due to the large size of the cargo, the ship was not ready to sail until after New Years Day in 1610, whereas previous Macanese vessels usually returned before Christmas.
+Through the Christian community in Japan, Pessoa was informed of the intrigues against him and promptly prepared for defense and departure.
+He prepared a large number of hand grenades and ammunition aboard the ship.
+Still, due to the large size of the cargo, the ship was not ready to sail until after New Year's Day in 1610, whereas previous Macanese vessels usually returned before Christmas.
 While the ship was being loaded, Arima tried to entice Pessoa to come ashore with offers of hospitality, saying that he had been sent to Nagasaki only to negotiate silk prices, and that the high officials in Sunpu only wanted Pessoa to give his account of the Macau events in person—he would be pardoned as a foreigner even if he was found guilty.
 Many Portuguese believed Arima, but not Pessoa, who knew Arima had assembled a force of 1200 samurai against him.
-Pessoa now would not go ashore even for Mass, and ordered his crew to come aboard the carrack to set sail.
-However, this was delayed as some crew believed that the current crisis was merely Pessoa's personal feud and dragged their feet, while most who had wanted to embark were obstructed by Japanese guards.
-By the time Arima attacked the carrack on January 3, only about 50 Europeans were on board with some black slaves and lascars.
+Pessoa now would not go ashore even for mass and ordered his crew to come aboard the carrack to set sail.
+However, this was delayed as some crew believed that the current crisis was merely Pessoa's feud and dragged their feet, while Japanese guards obstructed most who had wanted to embark.
+By the time Arima attacked the carrack on January 3, only about 50 Europeans were on board with some enslaved Black people and lascars.

 Before they struck, Arima, Hasegawa, and Murayama jointly sent a message to the Jesuits justifying their impending attack on the carrack with the fact that Pessoa was trying to escape Japanese justice.
 They followed with another message suggesting that if the Portuguese crew would give up their captain, the matter would be settled.
-The Jesuits responded that it was not in Portuguese culture to surrender their captains.
+The Jesuits responded that surrendering their captains was not in Portuguese culture.

-At night, Arima's armada of junks full of shouting men approached the Nossa Senhora da Graça, which was unlit and quiet in stark contrast.
-Some of Pessoa's officers wanted to fire on the mob, being lit by the torches they carry, but Pessoa refused to take the responsibility of opening hostilities, and so the procedures of setting sail and weighing anchor continued quietly in the darkness.
+At night, Arima's armada of junks full of shouting men approached the Nossa Senhora da Graça unlit and quiet in stark contrast.
+Some of Pessoa's officers wanted to fire on the mob, being lit by the torches they carried.
+Still, Pessoa refused to take responsibility for opening hostilities, so the procedures of setting sail and weighing anchor continued quietly in the darkness.
 The Japanese shot first, firing two volleys of muskets and arrows, and Pessoa responded with two successive broadsides of five guns apiece, with flutes and trumpets playing after each volley to add insult to injury.
 The Japanese flotilla scattered and retreated for the night as the Portuguese carrack anchored off Fukahori (深堀) for lack of wind.

-Hasegawa assumed that the battle was lost and sent a courier to Sunpu carrying the news.
-Ieyasu received the news in great rage, and ordered all Portuguese in Nagasaki to be executed, including Jesuit missionaries.
-This order was never carried out, as the courier returned to Nagasaki to find the situation greatly changed.
+Hasegawa assumed the battle was lost and sent a courier to Sunpu carrying the news.
+Ieyasu received the news in great rage and ordered all Portuguese in Nagasaki to be executed, including Jesuit missionaries.
+This order was never carried out, as the courier returned to Nagasaki to find the situation significantly changed.